 According to PhilHealth, online assistance services that offer to process your PhilHealth documents for a fee are in violation of the Anti-Red Tape Act of 2007.
 Avoid dealing with these online fixers as there is no assurance that the documents you obtained from them are authentic.
 You may also be exposing your private information to complete strangers when transacting with these fixers.

 Getting a PhilHealth identification card is an important matter that merits serious consideration, especially during these trying times.
 With this identification card in your possession, you can help expedite the processing and issuance of your PhilHealth benefits and claims, which is crucial during times of illness or hospitalization.
-A quick visit to the nearest PhilHealth office is all you need to get your PhilHealth ID, and it doesn’t cost you a single centavo.
+A quick visit to the nearest PhilHealth Local Health Insurance Office is all you need to get your PhilHealth ID, and it doesn’t cost you a single centavo.

 If you have any questions and concerns about your PhilHealth membership, feel free to call the customer service hotline (02) 8441-7442 or email [email protected].